Editor’s note: This article was originally published in May 2020. It has been updated for accuracy and current best practices.

 Next, we tracked down the landing page report, filtered to the abovementioned parameter, and added a secondary dimension for “source / medium.”
 Essentially, we created a view for any “non-Google / CPC” source with similar traffic patterns to the click report from GMC.

-We found Google / Organic traffic that was using our PPC Shopping parameter.
+This way, we found all of the “Google / Organic” traffic that was using our free Google Shopping parameter.

 Option 1: The Quick Cut

-However, since the new organic shopping results will also pull from the data feed URLs, they will not override the click with GCLID data, since GCLIDs are only associated with Google Ads traffic.
+Auto-tagging will override any other UTM parameter attached to URLs and ensure that your Google Ads reporting stays clean.
+However, because organic shopping results will also pull from the data feed URLs, they will not override the click with GCLID data (since GCLIDs are only associated with Google Ads traffic).

-Therefore, clicks on these URLs will latch onto the UTMs and result in the proper Source / Medium / Campaigns segmentation and any other UTMs you decide to use.
+Therefore, any clicks on these free URLs will latch onto the UTMs and result in the proper “Source / Medium / Campaigns” segmentation you decide to use.

-- source = either google_shopping or just google
+- source = google_shopping or google

 - medium = organic